stackblitz/docs/docs/enterprise/user-management.md

 ![Make Admin](/doc_images/ee/manage-users/make-admin.gif)

-With this completed, you can now sign out of the default admin account and sign in using your SSO account which now has admin access.
+With this step completed, you can now sign out of the default admin account and sign in using your SSO account which now has admin access.
 Your account can now customize your team's starter projects as well as grant admin access to additional SSO accounts.